salquier/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_veeam/guide.en-gb.md

 Set up roles and permissions in your `Hosted Private Cloud`{.action} using `OVHcloud IAM`.

+>[!warning]
+> **OVHcloud IAM is not available in SecNumCloud (SNC), PCI-DSS, or HDS environments.**
+> If you are using one of these qualified environments, you must configure roles and permissions directly in vSphere or use an external IAM solution such as Microsoft Active Directory or Okta.

 For instructions, refer to the [IAM setup guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_iam_getting_started).

 #### Step 4.2: Integrate with existing IAM solutions